dotCMS/core/HOTFIX_TRACKING.md

 70. https://github.com/dotCMS/core/issues/23761 : Unable to start LTS release using MSSQL #23761
 71. https://github.com/dotCMS/core/issues/23280 : Unable to assign contentlets in a secondary language from the task screen if there is a working version of the default language #23280
 72. https://github.com/dotCMS/core/issues/21735 : Content with 2 Relationship Fields of Same Type Also Shows Non-Available Languages #21735
+73. https://github.com/dotCMS/core/issues/21832 : [Static Push] Removing a Page removes all files related to the page, not only the page #21832